Star cluster G286.21+0.17 while forming

-Image of star cluster G286.21+0.17, while in formation.
+Image of star cluster G286.21+0.17 while forming.
 This is a multiwavelength mosaic of more than 750 Atacama Large Millimeter/submillimeter Array radio images, and nine Hubble Space Telescope infrared images.
 ALMA shows molecular clouds (purple) and Hubble shows stars and glowing dust (yellow and red).

 [Research supported by the U.S. National Science Foundation.]